-- a.
-The following eligibility requirements must be met by the end of the filing period, maintained through campaign period and if elected, throughout the term of the position: - (1) Be enrolled as a student at the main WWU (Bellingham) campus and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student. - A. Newly-admitted students who have confirmed their enrollment with the Admission Office prior to the candidate filing deadline but have not yet registered for courses are eligible as candidates as long as they become registered for and maintain the minimum credit load stated above during the quarter coinciding with the start of the term of elected office.
-This applies to elections taking place at any time of the year and means that newly-admitted students elected in a spring election must be enrolled for the minimum credit load during summer quarter. - B. Candidates who are already degree-seeking Western students and are enrolled for the minimum number of credits during spring quarter do not need to be enrolled in courses during summer quarter in order to remain eligible as a candidate for elected office and to begin the term in summer, as long as they will be a returning student in fall quarter. - (2) Be in good academic standing with University Standards. - (3) Only students enrolled in a college may run for their senator positions.
+- (1) The following eligibility requirements must be met by the end of the filing period, maintained through the campaign period and if elected, throughout the term of the position: - (a) Be enrolled as a student at the main WWU (Bellingham) campus and be taking a minimum of six (6) credits as an undergraduate or four (4) as a graduate student. - (i) Newly-admitted students who have confirmed their enrollment with the Admission Office prior to the candidate filing deadline but have not yet registered for courses are eligible as candidates in special elections as long as they become registered for and maintain the minimum credit load stated above during the quarter(s) coinciding with the election and the commencement of the term of elected office. - (ii) Candidates who are already degree-seeking Western students and are enrolled for the minimum number of credits during spring quarter do not need to be enrolled in courses during summer quarter in order to remain eligible as a candidate for elected office and to begin the term in summer, as long as they will be a returning student in fall quarter. - (b) Be in "good academic standing" defined by the Registrar's Office. - (c) Only students enrolled in a college may run for their senator positions.
 If a candidate either drops or switches their major (in a different college) before the end of the filing period, the candidate must run for the new college-specific Senate position that they are declared in.
-If a candidate either drops or switches their major (in a different college) after the end of the filing period, the candidate is no longer eligible for the election.
+If a candidate either drops or switches their major (in a different college) after the end of the filing period, the candidate is no longer eligible for the election. - (d) Students are able to run for an at-large Senate position regardless of their major status.

-- (4) Students are eligible to run for an at-large Senate position regardless of their major status. - (5) Be eligible for employment in the U.S. and at WWU. - b.
-Eligibility of candidates shall be verified by the Elections Coordinator and the AS Governance Program Coordinator prior to the opening of physical campaigning.
+- (e) Candidates running for the Senate President or AS President position must have completed at least fifty credits at Western or be enrolled at Western's main Bellingham campus for five quarters before the candidate filing period closes. - (f) Be eligible for employment in the U.S. and at WWU. - (2) Eligibility of candidates shall be verified by the Elections Coordinator and the Student Representation and Governance Coordinator prior to the opening of physical campaigning.
 The Elections Coordinator may require additional information from candidates in order to ascertain eligibility.
 Students found to be ineligible are subject to immediate removal from the ballot or immediate disqualification without the need for an Ethics Board hearing.
-The Elections Coordinator's decisions on eligibility may be appealed to the ASWWU Ethics Board. - c.
-The Ethics Board Coordinator, Ethics Board members, Elections Advisory Committee voting members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position.
+The Elections Coordinator's decisions on eligibility may be appealed to the ASWWU Ethics Board. - (3) The Ethics Board Coordinator, Ethics Board members, Elections Advisory Committee voting members and the AS Elections Coordinator are not eligible to pursue an AS elective position or to sponsor an initiative during the academic year in which they serve in their position.